INET-Complexity/ESL/README.md

 ### Market mechanisms

 The library provides multiple market mechanisms that use the same messaging framework, meaning market mechanisms can to a limited extended be swapped and compared within the same economic model.
 We aim to provide simple models that allow, for example, to convert directly supply- and demand functions to an execution strategy, so that a Walrasian price-setters can be compared to order-driven markets such as limit order books.

-For release 0.0.2, we aim to provide the following market mechanisms.

 * Walrasian price-setter, supporting market clearing for multiple assets using a numerical scheme, accelerated by automatic differentiation.

 * Multiple Limit order books with different performance characteristics.